oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 docker exec dev-postgres psql -U postgres -c"CREATE DATABASE coursedb" postgres
 ```

 The command above should run in any Linux, Windows, or MacOS distribution that has an instance of Docker installed.
 The first line pulls PostgreSQL version 11; the second line initiates a new instance of it with the name `dev-postgres,` running on port `5432`.
 The latest line executes a DDL command to create the database `coursedb` into the instance.
-Keep in mind you are not creating a volume for the storage data so once the container is deleted, all its data wil be deleted as well.
+Keep in mind you are not creating a volume for the storage data so once the container is deleted, all its data will be deleted as well.

 Please, keep in mind you must have [Docker](https://docs.docker.com/install) installed.

 ## Create Spring Boot App

-**TIP:** If you’d like to skip this section, you can simply clone this post’s repo and checkout the `start` branch:
+**TIP:** If you’d like to skip this section, you can simply clone this post’s repo and check out the `start` branch:

 ```
 git clone -b start https://github.com/oktadeveloper/okta-postgresql-spring-boot-example.git